sarahmarie23/CSSSKL-142/Lab1/Lab1Notes.md

 ```

 ## 🧩 Simple Methods

+> 📝 A Method is a block of code that performs a specific task or function.

 * ✅ Work in pairs on whiteboards or on a piece of paper.
 * ✅ Design a method that prints to the screen a message saying a customer's name and their coffee order, so they can come pick it up.
 Declare variables for the customer's name and their order.